 The so-called discretionary commission arrangement was banned by the Financial Conduct Authority (FCA) in 2021 to stop incentivising brokers to increase the amount people were charged for loans.

-About 40% of car loan deals were thought to use a discretionary commission arrangement, and these customers may be able to claim compensation.
+About 40% of car loan deals were thought to use a discretionary commission arrangement, and these discretionary commissions are the focus of the FCA’s proposed redress scheme

 Car finance claims how far back